Do’s & Don’ts

 Do follow the S.E.D.R.S. shooting philosophy

 Alignment: Shooting Foot at the Nail, feet no greater than shoulder width apart slightly turned.
-(Square is ok too)
+(Squared is OK Nash & Mark Price use a squared stance but….)
+We want your feet turned because of alignment and UNIFORMITY.

 Shoulder & hip aligned to the center of the rim